-External Distribution Fees.
-The Exchange believes the proposed monthly fees for External Distribution of the ToM and cToM data feeds are equitably allocated because they would be charged on an equal basis to all data recipients that receive the ToM and cToM data feeds that choose to redistribute the feeds externally. regardless of what business they operate.
+External Ďistribution Fees.
+The Exchange believes the proposed monthly fees for External Distribution of the ToM and cToM data feeds are equitably allocated because they would be charged on an equal basis to all data recipients that receive the ToM and cToM data feeds that choose to redistribute the feeds externally, regardless of what business they operate.
 The Exchange also believes that the proposed monthly fees for External Distribution are equitably allocated when compared to lower proposed fees for Internal Distribution because data recipients that are externally distributing ToM and cToM data feeds are able to monetize such distribution and spread such costs amongst multiple third party data recipients, whereas the Internal Distribution fee is applicable to use by a single data recipient (and its affiliates).

 The Exchange believes that it is reasonable, equitable and not unfairly discriminatory to assess Internal Distributors fees that are less than the fees assessed for External Distributors for subscriptions to the ToM and cToM data feeds because Internal Distributors have limited, restricted usage rights to the market data, as compared to External Distributors, which have more expansive usage rights.
-All Members and non-Members that decide to receive any market data feed of the Exchange (or its affiliates, MIAX Pearl and MIAX Emerald), must first execute, among other things, the MIAX Exchange Group Exchange Data Agreement (the "Exchange Data Agreement").49 Pursuant to the Exchange Data Agreement, Internal Distributors are restricted to the "internal use" of any market data they receive.
-This means that Internal Distributors may only distribute the Exchange's market data to the recipient's officers and employees and its affiliates.50 External Distributors may distribute the Exchange's market data to persons who are not officers, employees or affiliates of the External Distributor,51 and may charge their own fees for the redistribution of such market data.
-External Distributors may monetize their receipt of the ToM and cToM data feeds by charging their customers fees for receipt of the Exchange's cToM data.
-Internal Distributors do not have the same ability to monetize the Exchange's ToM and cToM data feeds.
-Accordingly, the Exchange believes it is fair, reasonable and not unfairly discriminatory to assess External Distributors a higher fee
+All Members and non-Members that decide to receive any market data feed of the Exchange (or its affiliates, MIAX Pearl and MIAX Emerald), must first execute, among other things, the MIAX Exchange Group Exchange Data Agreement (the "Exchange Data Agreement").54 Pursuant to the Exchange Data Agreement, Internal Distributors are restricted to the "internal use" of any market data they receive.
+This means that Internal Distributors may only distribute the Exchange's market data to the recipient's officers and employees and its affiliates.
+External Distributors may distribute the Exchange's market data to persons who are not officers, employees or affiliates of the External

-$^{^{47}\,}See\,supra$ notes 20, 22, and 25, and accompanying text.
+$^{52}\,See\,\,supra$ notes 22, 24, and 27, and accompanying text.